Table of contents

 bathroom/shower with two other students.
 The apartments are furnished.

-Free laundry facilities are available.
+Free laundry facilities and sauna are available.
 Electricity, heating, water and

 Applying the apartment